v2sCollections/City-of-Dreams/README.md

 ### **Features**

-> Custom Pose Packs with over xxx Custom Poses for V and many other NPCs, 100s of Custom Props allow you to transform your Photos in any way you want.
+> Custom Pose Packs with over 1300 Custom Poses for V and many other NPCs, 100s of Custom Props allow you to transform your Photos in any way you want.

 - 26 Custom Pose packs.
-Contain over xxx Poses.
+Contains over 1300 Poses.
 - 100+ Props.
+- Nibbles in photo Mode.
 - Photo mode unlocker.

 <details><summary>CLICK TO SEE ALL STUDIO 77 MODS</summary>